quasivivo/SoundManager/README.md

 ## Installation

-SoundManager is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+SoundManager would be (but currently isn't) available through [CocoaPods](http://cocoapods.org).
+Once it is, this file will be updated and to install it, simply add the following line to your Podfile:

 ```ruby
 pod "SoundManager"